KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 The first thing to notice is the use of a union type in the type hint. `model_to_use` can be `None` if no note type is found or it can be an instance of the Anki class `NoteType`.

-With this we are also starting to get out of the Qt stuff and into the Anki data structure. `mw.col` is the `Collection` object--the official Anki add-on writing documentation has a lot to say about this.
+With this we are also starting to get out of the Qt stuff and into the Anki data structure. `mw.col` is the Anki collection object--the official Anki add-on writing documentation notes how useful this is.
 Here it is giving us access into the note types and also letting us ask for one by name.
 In the Anki source, model is sometimes another term for note type.

 {% highlight Python %}
 if model_to_use is None: